aaron-grau/curic/react/projects/todos/README.md

 #### `TodosReducer`

-+ Create a file, `reducers/todos_reducer.js` that exports a reducing function.
++ Create a file, `reducers/todos_reducer.js` that exports a reducing function `TodosReducer`.

-A reducer accepts two arguments:
+A Redux reducer accepts two arguments:
 + `state` - the previous application state.
 + `action` - the action object being dispatched.

 Remember that reducers should:
-+ Never modify the `state` object
++ Return the default state if no arguments are passed;
-+ Return the default state if no arguments are passed
++ Return the `state` if the reducer doesn't care about the action;
-+ Return the `state` if the reducer doesn't care about the action
++ Return a new state object if the reducer cares about the `action` - it should never modify `state`!

-**NB**: You can use [`Object.freeze`][object.freeze] to prevent yourself from accidentally mutating the `state`.
-It's very good for testing.
+  + You can use [`Object.freeze`][object-freeze-reading] to prevent yourself from accidentally mutating the `state`.

 Remember the `TodosReducer` will only be passed the `todos` slice of the application state.
-Let's start by just setting up our `TodosReducer` to return its default state:
+Let's start by just setting up our `TodosReducer` to return its default state - an empty object with no todos:
 ```js
 const TodosReducer = (state = {}, action) => {
   switch(action.type) {